semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 | 1.
 Buttons or link takes the user to another page.        | While initial loading of the page/widget, leave such buttons and links as is. |
 | 2.
 Buttons or link submits data or confirm user's action. | When loading such controls, **set such buttons and links to disabled state**. |

-> When you do not know what type (primary or secondary) of the button should be loaded (depends on different extreme cases of UX script), skeleton the button.
+> When you don’t know what type (primary or secondary) of the button should be loaded (depends on different extreme cases of UX script), skeleton the button.

 @## When to use

 Skeleton shows the structure of the page/component as long as it is loaded so that the user has a mental model of the loaded information.
 In other words, it is a simplified page view.
-Therefore, it is not recommended to skeleton every component on the page.
+Therefore, it isn’t recommended to skeleton every component on the page.

 Skeleton is recommended for using while/when: